hull-graveyard/hull-sweepstake/README.md

 1. Create a new Hull app using our [Grunt-init task](https://github.com/hull/grunt-init-hull).

-        grunt-init instant-win
+        grunt-init sweepstake

-2. Create a HTML page called ``admin.html``, and insert a ``instant_win_admin@hull`` widget to write your questions.
+2. Create a HTML page called ``admin.html``, and insert a ``sweepstake_admin@hull`` widget to write your questions.

-        <div data-hull-widget="instant_win_admin@hull"></div>
+        <div data-hull-widget="sweepstake_admin@hull"></div>

-3. From there, create a new Instant Win, give it a name, a description, and a hard to guess secret.
+3. From there, create a new Sweepstake, give it a name, a description, and a hard to guess secret.

-4. Enter the Prizes for this Instant Win.
+4. Enter the Prizes for this Sweepstake.
 The format is plain JSON.
 For your convenience a template for it is bundled in this repository, in `prizes.json`

-5. Copy the newly created Instant Win's ID, and insert a `instant_win@hull` widget inside the main HTML page.
+5. Copy the newly created Sweepstake's ID, and insert a `sweepstake@hull` widget inside the main HTML page.

-        <div data-hull-widget="instant_win@hull" data-hull-id="YOUR_INSTANT_WIN_ID"></div>
+        <div data-hull-widget="sweepstake@hull" data-hull-id="YOUR_SWEEPSTAKE_ID"></div>

-6. Create `widget/instant_win/working.hbs` to remove the default wording and add a spinner.
+6. Create `widget/sweepstake/working.hbs` to remove the default wording and add a spinner.

-7. Create `widget/instant_win/won.hbs` to change the way we present prizes.
+7. Create `widget/sweepstake/won.hbs` to change the way we present prizes.

 8. Insert a `share@hull` widget inside the main HTML page.